 The following requirements, Curriculum Exploration, Writing, Quantitative and Formal Reasoning, and Cultural Diversity, must be satisfied with courses successfully completed at Oberlin College with exceptions for transfer students (students who matriculate at another institution and then transfer to Oberlin College) as noted below.

 Individual courses may be counted simultaneously toward more than one General Course Requirement providing they carry the appropriate attributes.

 Courses that are considered one-on-one arrangements, such as private readings, individual research, and honors courses do not carry the following attributes: Writing, Quantitative and Formal Reasoning, and Cultural Diversity.

 There are two parts to this requirement:

-- Students are required to complete two full academic courses or the equivalent in each of the three divisions of the college, Arts and Humanities, Mathematics and Natural Sciences, and Social Sciences, with courses in two different departments or programs within each division, as determined by the course prefix.
+- Students are required to complete two full academic courses or the equivalent in each of the three divisions of the college, Arts and Humanities (ARHU), Natural Sciences and Mathematics (NSMA), and Social Sciences (SSCI), with courses in two different departments or programs within each division, as determined by the course prefix.
 Courses in the Conservatory will count towards the Arts and Humanities division.
 One full academic course or the equivalent must be completed in each division by the end of four semesters.
-For double degree students, one full academic course or the equivalent must be completed in each division by the end of six semesters.
+For double-degree students, one full academic course or the equivalent must be completed in each division by the end of six semesters.